lightward/mechanic-tasks/docs/auto-tag-out-of-stock-products/README.md

 # Auto-tag out-of-stock products

-Tags: Inventory, Auto-Tag, Products, Out of Stock
+Tags: Auto-Tag, Inventory, Out of Stock, Products

 Does what it says on the tin. :) Optionally, emails you an alert when a product goes out of stock.